 Morgan Leyenberger, LMSW

 Executive Director, works with people in Arkansas prisons teaching meditation and compassionate communication.
 She is passionate about restorative justice and community interventions as alternatives to mass incarceration.
 Morgan has studied Vipassana meditation for eleven years and is dedicated to living and communicating compassionately.
+She currently serves as chair of the End Solitary Campaign in Arkansas and is a founder of the decARcerate coalition.

 Lisa Kessler, LCSW